Robotics-Club-IOEPC/doc-templates/README.md

 > You can even set it up to use these with your IDE of choice with a little bit of research.

 ## How do I use it?
-For anyone familiar with `git` you can clone this repo and work accordingly but if you aren't you can [click here](https://github.com/Robotics-Club-IOEPC/doc-templates/archive/refs/heads/main.zip), extract the zip file and then import the respective folder on your respetive typesetting software of choice.
+Fubor anyone familiar with `git` you can clone this repo and work accordingly but if you aren't you can [click here](https://github.com/Robotics-Club-IOEPC/doc-templates/archive/refs/heads/main.zip), extract the zip file and then import the respective folder on your respetive typesetting software of choice.

 > [!TIP]
 > _When creating the projects on the respective apps, choose a blank project with nothing on it and import the files._